-We are generally able to accommodate most children, but reserve the right to make determinations on a case-by-case basis.
+We are generally able to accommodate most children, but make determinations on a case-by-case basis.
 Please give us a call to discuss your child’s needs.

-Electronic devices are not allowed at Summer Adventure.
-In the event of an emergency, you can call the Camp Fire office to pass along a message to your child.
+Electronic devices are not allowed at Summer Adventure Camp.
+In the event of an emergency, you can call the camp phone or Camp Fire office to pass along a message to your child.

 Any visitor must check in with the leadership staff upon arrival.
-For the safety of our kids and staff, Summer Adventure is a closed program, and all visits during sessions must be scheduled and approved by the program manager.
+For the safety of our kids and staff, Summer Adventure is a closed program, and all visits during sessions must be scheduled and approved by the program manager ahead of time.

 STAFF AND FACILITIES QUESTIONS